Back to The Issues

 Transportation

-Public Transit has been a limited option in Minnesota that doesn’t meet the needs of most state residents.
-This has led to increased costs and traffic congestion.
-In addition, for many people who do not or cannot drive, due to age or disability or because they don’t have access to a reliable car, the lack of public transit significantly restricts their ability to participate in society.
-Senator Marty is working for policies that will significantly expand transit options and ridership in order to reduce greenhouse gases, decrease congestion, and better meet the transportation needs of the state.
+Public Transit has been inadequate for most state residents, leading to increased costs and traffic congestion.
+For people who do not or cannot drive, due to age or physical limitations or because they don’t have access to a reliable car, the lack of public transit significantly restricts their ability to participate in society.
+Senator Marty’s work to expand transit options and ridership is a cost-effective and efficient means of reducing greenhouse gases, decreasing congestion, and better meeting the transportation needs of the state.